-Pocket doors can be excellent space-savers in modern homes, and they’re a welcomed, original touch in many older houses as well.
-However, they require an entirely different set of hardware than typical hinged doors, which includes not only how they open and close but also how they latch.
+Pocket doors can be excellent space-savers in modern homes and they’re an original touch in many older houses.
+However, they require an entirely different set of hardware than typical hinged doors, including how they open and close as well as how they latch.

-To gain the most benefit from the versatility and originality of a pocket door, you need the best pocket door lock.
 These useful handles sit flush with the door, allowing it to slide in and out, while still providing the ability to lock the door.
 This guide will explore the two types of pocket locks, important factors to consider as you shop for the best pocket door lock, and our selections for some of the top options on the market.
-Keep reading to find out more.

 - BEST OVERALL: Kwikset 335 Round Bed/Bath Pocket Door Lock